partykit/partykit/apps/docs/src/content/docs/guides/responding-to-http-requests.md

 As simple as this sounds, this is a powerful pattern.
 Being able to access the same party state with both WebSockets and HTTP requests enables us to create flexible push/pull systems that integrate well with third-party systems such as:

 - fetching initial page data for, for example, React server rendering,
-- interacting with the party from environments that don't support WebSockets,
+- interacting with the room from environments that don't support WebSockets,
 - using parties as webhook endpoints for third-party services,
 - messaging between [multiple parties](/guides/using-multiple-parties-per-project/),
 - building room admin APIs.